defaultroute0/VCF-Operations-For-Networks/README.md

 #### Physical Flows <a name="phyflows"></a>
 ```
 show flow where flow type = 'Source is Physical' group by port.ianaPortDisplay
+flow where Flow Type = 'Source is Physical' or Flow Type = 'Destination is Physical' group by  VM
+flow where Flow Type = 'Source is Physical' or Flow Type = 'Destination is Physical' group by  L2 Network
-flow where Flow Type = 'Source is Physical' and Flow Type = 'Destination is Physical' order by port.ianaPortDisplay
+flow where Flow Type = 'Source is Physical' or Flow Type = 'Destination is Physical' group by  Application
 ```